 The Huff Run Day Camp for kids to spend summer camp time at the wetland learning how wildlife depends on the Zoar wetland for survival.
 It was fun to see them having fun with the instructors on activities on nature and fishing.

-***Look for Movies at the Wetlands Pavilion in 2018***
+***Look for Movie Night at the Wetlands Pavilion in 2019***

 To bring the family to the Zoar Wetlands pavilion for a large screen movie (weather permitting).
 You may sit at the picnic tables or bring a blanket to watch from the grass.
 Don't forget to come early and enjoy a nature walk prior to the movie.
 More information will be coming, check back for details.